varcarlosandres/varcarlosandres/README.md

             🔭 I’m currently immersed in automation using pipelines and Ansible.
             🌱 I’m dedicated to mastering GoLang and PowerShell coding.
-            👯 I’m eager to collaborate on exciting C# development projects.
+            👯 I’m eager to collaborate on exciting GoLang development projects.
             🤔 I'm seeking assistance to further enhance my skills in C# and PowerShell.